 2. How do you calculate the time and set deadlines for a project?

-The general number of hours arranged for a project depends on the type of the task.
-Estimation of timing is accomplished according to the assignment and customer’s answers in our brief questionnaire.
+The general number of hours arranged for a project depends on the type of task.
+Estimation of timing is accomplished according to the assignment and the customer’s answers in our brief questionnaire.
 In any case, the general time calculated on a project includes Design Time and Revision Time.
 Revision time is time for iterations and analysis, so it is particularly important for complex projects on UI/UX design.
-The tasks of this sort need not only design itself but also deep analysis through iterations to make the result more efficient and therefore to get the client more satisfied.
+Tasks of this sort need not only design itself but also deep analysis through iterations to make the result more efficient and, therefore, to get the client more satisfied.

-To set convenient and realistic deadlines and make the process more productive we split all the work planned for the project into carefully though-out sprints each with its own specific task and its own deadline.
+To set convenient and realistic deadlines and make the process more productive, we split all the work planned for the project into carefully thought-out sprints, each with its own specific task and its own deadline.